 But Why Do I Need to Practice Self Care?

 Like many, you’re busy.
 You don’t necessarily make yourself a priority.
 I mean, who has time?
 There’s work to be done.
 Projects to be launched.
 Personal and family obligations to take care of.
 And there’s just not enough hours in the day for “self-care”.
 It sounds great in theory, but who has time for it in practice?

-Whether we admit it or not, there’s a lot of pride in busyness.
+Whether we admit it or not, there’s a lot of pride in being busy.
 Many of us are defined by the things we do, especially when it comes to work.
 Our job titles and responsibilities often take up far more real estate in our lives than they should, encroaching on time that should be spent enjoying with others or even ourselves.

+You can only put so much tension into something before it breaks.
 Here’s the reality, our physical and mental bandwidth (not to mention time) are limited.
-We are not built to be the micromanager of all that happens in our corner of the universe.
+We are not built to be the constant micromanager of all that happens in our corner of the universe.
 The truth is there has to be a space and time to recharge.

 Do something fun and be present.
 Multitasking is somewhat overrated.
 Sure, it’s needed in some limited circumstances, but it’s not a skill you need to follow you in all aspects of your life.
 Take stock of the activities you enjoy doing, and then do them.
 And don’t just do them, stay focused on the activity while you’re doing.
-No point going on vacation or hanging out the movies only to think about what’s happening at work.
+No point going on vacation or hanging out at the movies only to think about what’s happening at work.